thibautcornolti/Zappy/README.md

 ```

 Note:
-The port for the web interface is 33333
+The port for the web interface is 33333.

-The default port to the server module is 33334 (on localhost)
+The default port to the server module is 33334 (on localhost).
-You can change it via the flag `--serv`
+You can change it via the `--serv` flag.

 Example:
 ```bash